alixlam/fmristroke/paper/paper.md

 Finally supplementary outputs include the lesion mask in standardized space and multiple denoised fMRI data as there is currently no consensus in the fMRI community on an optimal denoising strategy.

-fMRIStroke pipeline is presented in more details in the following figure.
+fMRIStroke pipeline is presented in more detail in the following figure.

 ![fMRIStroke pipeline.](pipeline.png)